-Tri-City employees enrolled in the PERS are required to contribute the "employee" contribution of 7% for the Miscellaneous Classic Pool and 6.25% for the Miscellaneous PEPRA Pool of their annual covered salary.
+Tri-City employees enrolled in the PERS are required to contribute the "employee" contribution of 7% for the Classic Tier and 6.25% for the PEPRA Tier of their annual covered salary.
 The contribution requirements of the plan members are established by State statute and the employer contribution rate is established and may be amended by CalPERS.
 Benefit provisions and all other requirements are established by State statue.
 Full time employees or part-time employees that exceed 1,000 hours of work time in any fiscal period are eligible under this plan and must follow the contribution guidelines.
 The vesting period to receive pension retirement is five years.
 If an employee terminates before five years, they may withdraw their "employee" contributions to the plan.

-For the year ended June 30, 2015, the contributions for each Plan were as follows:
+For the year ended June 30, 2016 and 2015, the contributions into the Pool were as follows: